cjoakim/azure-cosmosdb/presentations/3_02_cosmosdb_non_features.md

 ## CosmosDB does not implement these features

+- Schema
+- Datatype Enforcement
+- Identity Columns
 - Joins
 - Referential Integrity
-- Datatype enforcement
-- Identity Columns
+- Cascading Deletes

 Also, CosmosDB has a limited scope for **transactions**.